Ballasting and deballasting is very essential in ships. It is an operation keenly supervised by ship officers to maintain the vessel’s stability.

 7. Hull Breach

-A design called double walls and double bottoms safeguards the cargo holds or tanks avoiding further damage to ship’s stability.
+A design called double walls and double bottoms safeguards the cargo holds or tanks avoiding further damage to the ship’s stability.

 Since ballast tanks are segregated from each other, a hole from one tank is only contained in that part.
 The right mix of ballasting and deballasting may still be able to keep the ship afloat.

-May the winds be on your favor.
+May the winds be in your favor.